CenturyHSTech/MySchedule/README.md

 * No HTML errors are allowed

 ### CSS Requirements
+* Do NOT use style attributes in your HTML - only use a style tag in the head or an external stylesheet.
 * Colors:
     - ALL COLORS must meet [WebAIM color contrast](https://webaim.org/resources/contrastchecker/) goals at the following levels:
         * Headings must at least meet ***"WCAG AA"*** rating